MiguelSombrero/skill-em-all/README.md

 - exception handling in views
 - information if specific person is available (tied into another project or not)
-- possibility to update experience without deleting and adding skill
-- Add more information in My projects view
+- Add more information in My projects view:
     - To add information about staff, you need to modify find_projects_by_owner() query in Project model
-- In Find people view, do not show add project buttons which user already in
+- In Find people view, do not show 'add to project' buttons for projects user already in
 - ... and lots of minor bug fixes and betterments